smauer/help-wanted/README.md

   - That's it!

 Techlahoma will advertise the board to volunteers as a way to help Techlahoma and their favorite usergroups.

+## I want to help

+  1. Browse through open issues
+  2. Contact the contact person for the issue you want to help with
+  3. Assign yourself to the issue and complete it
+  4. That's it!
+Thanks for your help!

 Let one of the project owners know if you have any questions!